This Saturday, May 6: #SQLSaturday #SQLSatNYC #SQLFamily

 Upcoming speaking engagements (as of 3/28/2023) #SQLSaturday #STCSummit

-It seems like it’s been a while since I posted one of these speaking engagement updates, but as the calendar turns to April, more opportunities come up.
-As of this update, I have two confirmed speaking engagements and two more where I’ve applied.
-I think more of these will come up as the year goes along.
-But in the meantime, here are my upcoming speaking engagements, as of today.
+It seems like it's been a while since I posted one of these speaking engagement updates, but as the calendar turns to April, more opportunities come up.
+As of this update, I have two confirmed speaking engagements and two more where I've applied.
+I think more of these will come up as the year goes … Continue reading Upcoming speaking engagements (as of 3/28/2023) #SQLSaturday #STCSummit

 I’m speaking at NYC #SQLSaturday #SQLSatNYC